sheikmohdimran/blog/_posts/2021-07-18-VSCode_On_Docker_via_Jump.md

 ![]({{site.baseurl}}/images/2021-07-18-VSCode_On_Docker_via_Jump/image-20210718203123454.png "Connecting to VSCode Server on Docker Container")

-I had already setup passwordless login to the Jump server and docker host, there are many articles on doing this, so I am going to skip that part.
+I had already setup passwordless login to the `Jump server` and `DockerHost`, there are already many articles on how to get this done, so I am going to skip that part.

 So first, start the container on the docker host and setup SSH Server in the container.